AdguardTeam/KnowledgeBaseDNS/docs/miscellaneous/create-dns-stamp.md

 DNS stamps are short strings that contain all the information needed to connect to a secure DNS server.
 They simplify the process of setting up Secure DNS as the user does not need to manually enter all this data.

-DNS stamps allow you to customize secure DNS settings beyond the usual URLs.
+DNS stamps allow you to customize Secure DNS settings beyond the usual URLs.
 In particular, they allow you to specify hard-coded server addresses, use certificate hashing, and so on.
-These features make DNS stamps a more robust and versatile option for configuring secure DNS settings.
+These features make DNS stamps a more robust and versatile option for configuring Secure DNS settings.

 ## Choosing the protocol

-Types of secure DNS include `DNS-over-HTTPS (DoH)`, `DNS-over-QUIC (DoQ)`, and `DNS-over-TLS (DoT)` and some others.
-Choosing one of these protocols depends on your preferences and the context in which you'll be using them.
+Types of Secure DNS include `DNS-over-HTTPS (DoH)`, `DNS-over-QUIC (DoQ)`, and `DNS-over-TLS (DoT)` and some others.
+Choosing one of these protocols depends on the context in which you'll be using them.

 ## Creating a DNS stamp